Updated: Jan 30

 Researchers Only Look for Minor Short-Term Effects

 Dr. Tomlijenovic stated that in pre-licensing vaccine safety studies researchers do not look for serious adverse effects.
 The CDC validates this - remember, they stated that studies "to look for long-term health conditions would not be practical" that means the studies have never been conducted.
 Because of that, I stated it becomes necessary to ask "What types of health outcomes are the focus of vaccine safety clinical trials?"
-To learn this, you need to review the vaccine package inserts provided by the manufacturers, which describe the various clinical trials that were conducted.
+To learn this, you need to review the vaccine package inserts provided by the manufacturers.
+These inserts describe the various clinical trials that were conducted to gain licensing approval.
 I've reviewed each childhood vaccine package insert, and based on the data presented in each, the manufacturers show that the trials were designed, mostly, to monitor vaccine recipients for minor, short term health effects.
 That's it.
 For example, how many participants experienced a runny nose, vs how many didn't, etc.

 Below, I've provided a consolidated list of the various minor, short term reactions that clinical trial participants are specifically watched for during vaccine clinical trials.
 The reactions are as follows: